 The idea of kitting has existed in production facilities for many years, but it has recently been revitalized as more companies embrace Lean principles to streamline processes.
-Trends in automation have also made kitting more efficient because labeling machinery requires less maintenance and oversight.
+Trends in automation have also made kitting projects more efficient because labeling machinery requires less maintenance and oversight.

 Does kitting apply to my organization?

 Like other Lean principles, the concept of kitting can be adapted to nearly any company in any industry.
 Perhaps your organization buys product in bulk but has to spend time separating the bulk product into smaller batches.
-Maybe you buy product in increments that, when joined with other components, don’t work out in a perfect mathematical conversion.
+Maybe you buy products in increments that, when joined with other components, don’t work out in a perfect mathematical conversion.
 Or perhaps your workers get to a job site and frequently find that they’re missing equipment necessary to complete the job.
 Kitting consolidates products and components so you always have the right inventory on hand at the right time.

 Use these steps to implement a kitting program that eliminates SKUs and streamlines your supply chain.